Czechoslovak Socialist Republic: Politics

-The Communist Party of Czechoslovakia (KSČ) led initially by First Secretary Klement Gottwald, held a monopoly on politics.
+The Communist Party of Czechoslovakia (KSČ) led initially by Chairman Klement Gottwald, held a monopoly on politics.
 Following the 1948 Tito–Stalin split, increased party purges occurred throughout the Eastern Bloc, including a purge of 550,000 party members of the KSČ, 30% of its members.

 The evolution of the resulting harshness of purges in Czechoslovakia, like much of its history after 1948, was a function of the late takeover by the communists, with many of the purges focusing on the sizable numbers of party members with prior memberships in other parties.
 The purges accompanied various show trials, including those of Rudolf Slánský, Vladimír Clementis, Ladislav Novomeský and Gustáv Husák (Clementis was later executed).
 Slánský and eleven others were convicted together of being "Trotskyist-zionist-titoist-bourgeois-nationalist traitors" in one series of show trials, after which they were executed and their ashes were mixed with material being used to fill roads on the outskirts of Prague.

 Antonín Novotný served as First Secretary of the KSČ from 1953 to 1968.
 Gustáv Husák was elected first secretary of KSČ in 1969 (changed to General Secretary in 1971) and president of Czechoslovakia in 1975.
 Other parties and organizations existed but functioned in subordinate roles to KSČ.
 All political parties, as well as numerous mass organizations, were grouped under the umbrella of National Front of the Czechoslovak Socialist Republic.
 Human rights activists and religious activists were severely repressed.

 In terms of political appointments, the KSČ maintained cadre and nomenklatura lists, with the latter containing every post that was important to the smooth application of party policy, including military posts, administrative positions, directors of local enterprises, social organization administrators, newspapers, etc. The KSČ's nomenklatura lists were thought to contain 100,000 post listings.
 The names of those that the party considered to be trustworthy enough to secure a nomenklatura post were compiled on the cadre list.

+During the Communist period, the country was part of the Iron Curtain.
+Emigration without permission was banned, and people could be shot while trying to escape.

+Despite the Constitutional Act on the Czechoslovak Federation establishing federalism within Czechoslovakia, it was still de facto centralised by the central communist party.

-Leaders of the Communist Party
+Leader of the Communist Party

 Flag of the Communist Party of Czechoslovakia.
 After February 1948, the Communist Party became the only autonomous political entity in the country.